harmonydata/harmonydata.github.io/content/en/blog/data-standardisation-vs-harmonisation.md

 ## Best Practices for Data Standardisation and Harmonisation

-{{< image src="/images/best-practices-for-Data-Standardization-and-Data-Harmonization.png" alt="Data-Standardization-and-Data-Harmonization" title="Data-Standardization-and-Data-Harmonization" >}}
+{{< image src="/images/best-practices-for-Data-Standardization-and-Data-Harmonisation.png" alt="Data-Standardization-and-Data-Harmonisation" title="Data-Standardization-and-Data-Harmonisation" >}}

 To maximise the benefits of data standardisation and harmonisation, certain best practices should be followed: